-SENAO evaluated the goodwill that arose in the acquisition of Y outh and its subsidiaries at the end of arch year.
-SENAO determined the smallest identifiable group of assets that generates cash inflows as ingle cash generating units by business type, and evaluated the recoverable amount of those cash generating units by their value in use.
-The management of SENAO estimated the cash flow projections assed on the financial budgets for the following five years.
-Discount rates were 13.7% and 14.8% as of December 31 2018 and 2017, respectively and were used to calculate the recoverable amount of elated cash generating units by discounting aforementioned cash flows. here was no impairment loss recognized for the Company for the year ended December 31, 2018.
-ENAO concluded the recoverable amount of the goodwill was lower than the carrying value and econicad impairment loss of \$8,622 thousand for the year ended December 31, 2017.
+SENAO evaluated the goodwill that arose in the acquisition of Youth and its subsidiaries at the end of each year.
+SENAO determined the smallest identifiable group of assets that generates cash inflows as of December 31 2018 and 2017, respectively and were used to calculate the recoverable amount of related cash generating units by discounting aforementioned cash flows. single cash generating units by business type, and evaluated the recoverable amount of those cash generating units by their value in use.
+The management of SENAO estimated the cash flow projections based on the financial budgets for the following five years.
+Discount rates were 13.7% and 14.8% as

+There was no impairment loss recognized for the Company for the year ended December 31, 2018.
+SENAO concluded the recoverable amount of the goodwill was lower than the carrying value and recognized impairment loss of \$8,622 thousand for the year ended December 31, 2017.
 The aforementioned impairment loss was included in other income and expenses in the statements of comprehensive income.